Kotlin/kotlinx.coroutines/docs/flow.md

 ### Intermediate flow operators

 Flows can be transformed with operators similarly to collections and sequences.
-Intermediate operators are applied to an upstream flow and return an downstream flow.
+Intermediate operators are applied to an upstream flow and return a downstream flow.
-These operators are cold just like flows.
+These operators are cold just like flows are.
 A call to such an operator is not a suspending function itself.
-It works quickly, returning definition of a new transformed flow.
+It works quickly, returning the definition of a new transformed flow.

-The basic operators have the familiar names like [map] and [filter].
+The basic operators have familiar names like [map] and [filter].
 The important difference from sequences is that blocks of code inside those operators can call suspending functions.

-For example, an incoming flow of requests can be mapped to results with the [map] operator even when performing a request is a long-running operation that is implemented by a suspending function:
+For example, a flow of incoming requests can be mapped to results with the [map] operator even when performing a request is a long-running operation that is implemented by a suspending function: